Powered By Blogger

 Good day, all!

 So, now, death is a myth, with quite a lot of relativity involved.
 Say, if I look at the phenomenon called death, there are two versions to it, which we normally overlook.
-First is other ones' death, and second is my own death.
+First is the' death of others, and second is one's own death.
 The first one is almost absolute, at least in the plane we are all in.
-Energy, which was making the one tick, had vanished, and we just have to dispose of the mortal remains with due respect.
+Energy, which was making the one tick, had vanished, and we just had to dispose of the mortal remains with due respect.
 A lot of religious ceremonies may be conducted, and the purpose behind most of which is not known today, to the best of my knowledge.
 Even though they were logically correct and formed based on the science that religion had achieved.
+Sorry, the science which achieved the religion-hood.
 We are not going to see the dead again or communicate with them.
 We just have to miss them, even the most beloved ones.
 Please neglect the Ouija Board and other occult systems.
-Here, I may introduce, maybe the only postulate for this whole blog page, as: Time machine is an impossibility.
+Here, I may introduce, maybe the only postulate for this whole blog page, as: A Time machine is an impossibility.
+Sorry, and one more, there is free will for us.
 So death and birth, both, may be considered as a truth in this materialistic plane, even though we never know what we are.

 Now, when it comes to my own death, I am really serious about what happens to me at the last minute.
 No, I am not expecting a solution for this probe.
 As of now, nobody has come back from death and given an answer to this query.
 Even then, it need not be valid for me.
 The hell and heaven story, too, is not acceptable to me, as there is no logic at all in it.
 It insinuates that my identity/ persona is going to remain intact after death, too.
 But it is quite possible that either my persona is stripped off, or maybe I just become void.
+The void part may need some explanation, as it happens to us frequently, but goes unnoticed.
+I mean a good sleep without any dreams or nightmares, which may partially or fully make you aware of your persona.
+So that condition may happen in a never-ending state when you die, possibly.
+That may be the reason why many state death as an eternal sleep.
 Possibilities are immense.
 At this stage, I may mention a Hindu devotional poem named Njanappana(The song of knowledge) by a Keralite Brahmin Poonthanam Namboothiri of the 16th century(sad that his name is not known now- Poonthanam is the name of his family), which I had mentioned in my profile section of this blog.
-I may add a link here which may give the English translation of the song- click here, and many thanks to Harsha of Luthar.com.
-The poet faced the accidental death of his only child, which he had after many years of prayers.
+I may add a link here, which may give the English translation of the song- click here, and many thanks to Harsha of Luthar.com.
+The poet faced the accidental death of his only child, which occurred after many years of prayers.
 The poem gives very lurid details of death, which must have been known to the Brahmins of those days.
 Which, anyway, was much more interesting and logical compared to the heaven/ hell arrangement.
+And it explains death mostly with rebirths and won't explain the persona remains in all cases.

 To continue..